-BM 123 MEDICAL PRODUCT DESIGN
+BM 122 MEDICAL PRODUCT DESIGN

-(PROGRAM ELECTIVE)
+(PROGRAM ELECTIVE- IV)

-D:-:4 L T P С
+D L T P C

 Pre-requisites - 3 - - 3

 Evaluation SEE 60 Marks CIE 40 Mark KS

-Course O Course Objectives : The cours The course is taught with the objectives of enabling the student to: 1 To make students understand the basic design rules in designing the Medical Products.
+Course O Course Objectives : The cours e is taught with the objectives of enabling the student to: 1 To make students understand the basic design rules in designing the Medical Products.
 2 To make students learn the Medical device directives.
 3 To make students learn the medical device standards and regulations.

-Course O Course Outcomes : On comple On completion of this course, the student will be able to: CO-1 Learn the classification and Overview of Medical devices.
+Course O Course Outcomes: On comple On completion of this course, the student will be able to: CO-1 CO-1 Learn the classification and Overview of Medical devices.
 CO-2 Know the software and hardware design of products.
-CO-3 Knowledge of Testing and data analysis of medical devices CO-4 Knowledge of Good Manufacturing process and regulations.
+CO-3 Knowledge of Testing and data analysis of medical devices CO-4 CO-4 Knowledge of Good Manufacturing process and regulations.
 CO-5 Knowledge of ISO standards and regulations.